sushant0808/SQL-Case-Studies/Pizza Runner/README.md

 We have the following datasets - runner_orders, customer_orders, pizza_names, runners, pizza_recipes, pizza_toppings

-View full case study problem at - https://8weeksqlchallenge.com/case-study-2/
+### Project Overview

-#### Project Overview
+1. This project is based on the Pizza Runner SQL Case Study by Danny Ma (8 Week SQL Challenge).

-This project is based on the Pizza Runner SQL Case Study by Danny Ma (8 Week SQL Challenge).
+2. View full case study problem at - https://8weeksqlchallenge.com/case-study-2/
-The goal was to clean and analyze a raw pizza delivery dataset to answer key business questions around customer orders, delivery performance, and runner efficiency.
+3. The goal was to clean and analyze a raw pizza delivery dataset to answer key business questions around customer orders, delivery performance, and runner efficiency.